Monoclonal antibodies are a set of antibodies that are target-specific against one single source of antigen.

 Selection of hybridoma cells

-The resultant cell population is now cultured or cultivated in the HAT medium (HAT medium is supplemented with hypoxanthine aminopterin thymidine).
+The resultant cell population is now cultured or cultivated in the HAT medium (the HAT medium is supplemented with hypoxanthine aminopterin thymidine).

 The unfused myeloma cells can’t grow in the mixture because they lack HGPRT and thus cannot replicate.

-The myeloma cells which contain HGPRT only can grow and replicate henceforth.
+The myeloma cells that contain HGPRT can only grow and replicate henceforth.

 Then, the cultures are screened well for the selection of hybrids producing antibodies that are specific for the immunizing antigen.